adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *24th June - 1st July*

-I made the plots interactive using the plotly package and added a correlation matrix for numeric data in the clinical datasets.
+I made the plots interactive using the plotly package and added a **correlation matrix** for numeric data in the clinical datasets.
 I also gave a presentation in Culhane Lab (School of Medicine) on the topic "Data bias visualisation tool".

 *1st July - 7th July*

-I worked on the feedback I got from the Culhane Lab, specifically table1 R package.
-With this package, I created a stratified analysis of clinical data by the user’s chosen category variable.
-This is a great asset in identifying data biases.
+I worked on the feedback I got from the Culhane Lab, specifically **table1 R package**.
+With this package, I created a **stratified analysis** of clinical data by the user’s chosen category variable.
+This is a great asset for identifying data biases.
 I decided to split the code into multiple files for better organisation as the source file was already reaching a thousand lines.
 Although for deployment purposes I also had to keep one merged file.
 I also updated the User Interface with styled tab headings.

 ![appPic3](/portfolio/images/app3.jpg)